CapObvios/CSVReader/README.md

 # CSVReader
-A global method to read csv files.
+A global method to read csv files with headers.

-Intakes a path to the csv file and an optional delimiter (by default it's ';').
-Delimiter can only be a char here.
+Intakes a path to the csv file and an optional delimiter (';' by default).

-Outputs an unordered_map of strings (headers) as keys and vectors of strings as values.
+Returns a vector of column data.
+Column data is represented by a pair of string (column name) and a vector of strings (column data).

+Sample usage may be found in sample_usage.cpp.